mikhailshilkov/mikhailio-docpad/src/documents/2018/07/monads-re-explained-in-csharp/index.html.md

 }
 ```

-Now you can see the code the same original way on the left, and got just a bit of technical repeatable
+Now you can see the same original code on the left, combined with just a bit of technical repeatable
 clutter on the right.
 Hold on, I'll show you where I'm going.

-Let's take another possible complication.
+Let's discuss another possible complication.

 Asynchronous Calls
 ------------------